 The Limited Liability Partnership Act, 2008

 Sections Recap

 2. Definitions.

-- Body Corporate [(Section 2(1)(d)]
+Body Corporate [(Section 2(1)(d)]

-- Foreign LLP [section 2(1)(m)]
+• Foreign LLP [section 2(1)(m)]

-- Small Limited Liability Partnership [Section 2(1)(ta)]
+Small Limited Liability Partnership [Section 2(1)(ta)]

-- 3. Limited liability partnership to be body corporate.
+3. Limited liability partnership to be body corporate.

-- 4. Non-applicability of the Indian Partnership Act, 1932.
+4. Non-applicability of the Indian Partnership Act, 1932.

-- 5. Partners.
+5. Partners.

-- 6. Minimum number of partners.
+6. Minimum number of partners.

-- 7. Designated partners.
+7. Designated partners.

-- 8. Liabilities of designated partners.
+8. Liabilities of designated partners.

-- 11. Incorporation document.
+11. Incorporation document.

-- 12. Incorporation by registration.
+12. Incorporation by registration.

-- 13. Registered office of limited liability partnership and change therein.
+13. Registered office of limited liability partnership and change therein.

-- 14. Effect of registration.
+14. Effect of registration.

-- 15. Name.
+15. Name.

-- 16. Reservation of name.
+16. Reservation of name.

-- 17. Rectification of name of limited liability partnership.
+17. Rectification of name of limited liability partnership.

-Th ne Negotiable Instrume nts Act, 1881 Negotiable Instruments [Sec 13] A Negotiable Instrument (N/I) mea ans a Promissory Note (P/N), Bill of ther to order or to bearer.
-Order Instruments [Explanation (i) to Sec 13] Payable to particular person and does not prohibit further transfer (i.e. it is transferrable by indorsement and delivery) Bearer Instruments [Explanation (ii) to Sec 13] Expressed to be payable as bear endorsement in blank.
-Expressed to be payable as bearer or the only last endorsement is endorsement in blank.
+The Negotiable Instruments Act, 1881 Negotiable Instruments [Sec 13] A Negotiable Instrument (N/I) means a Promissory Note (P/N), Bill of Exchange (B/E) or Cheque payable either to order or to bearer.
+Order Instruments [Explanation (i) to Sec 13] Payable to particular person and does not prohibit further transfer (i.e. it is transferrable by indorsement and delivery) Bearer Instruments [Explanation (ii) to Sec 13] Expressed to be payable as bearer or the only last endorsement is endorsement in blank.
 Promissory Note [Sec 4] An instrument in writing (not being a Bank Note or a Currency Note) containing an unconditional undertaking signed by the Maker to pay a certain sum of money only to, or to the order of a certain person or to the bearer of the instrument.
-(No PN can be made payable to bearer on demand u/s 31 of RBI Act) Essentials of PN WritingPromise to payUnconditional promiseSigned by the Maker Payee to be a certain person Certain sum of money Payment of Money only Duly stamped and dated Bill of exchange [Sec 5] An instrument in writing containing an unconditional order signed by the maker directing a certain person to pay a certain sum of money only to or to the order of a certain person or to the bearer of the instrument.
-(No BE can be made payable to bearer on demand u/s 31 of RBI Act) Essentials of BE Writing Order to pay which is unconditional Money only which is certain Signed and stamped Cheque [Sec 6] A "cheque" is a bill of exchange drawn on a specified banker and not expressed to be payable otherwise than on demand and it includes the electronic image of a truncated cheque and a cheque in the electronic form.
+(No PN can be made payable to bearer on demand u/s 31 of RBI Act) Essentials of PN Writing Promise to pay Unconditional promise Signed by the Maker Payee to be a certain person Certain sum of money Payment of Money only Duly stamped and dated Bill of exchange [Sec 5] An instrument in writing containing an unconditional order signed by the maker directing a certain person to pay a certain sum of money only to or to the order of a certain person or to the bearer of the instrument.
+(No BE can be made payable to bearer on demand u/s 31 of RBI Act) Essentials of BE WritingOrder to pay which is unconditional Money only which is certainSigned and stamped Cheque [Sec 6] A "cheque" is a bill of exchange drawn on a specified banker and not expressed to be payable otherwise than on demand and it includes the electronic image of a truncated cheque and a cheque in the electronic form.
 Essential Characteristics of a cheque All the essential characteristics of a bill of exchange.
 Must be drawn on a specified banker.
 It must be payable on demand.
-Drawee in case of need [Sec 7] who should be resorted to in case of such drawee in case of need refused to
+Drawee in case of need [Sec 7] Person whose name appears in B/E who should be resorted to in case of need.
+A bill will Dishonour only when such drawee in case of need refused to make payment.